pphatak/cometDemo/README.md

 cometDemo
 =========

 Lightweight server to publish and subscribe

+To run:
+1. cd cometDemo
+2. mvn install jetty:run
+3. Open localhost:8080 and hit publish ... you should see the message at the server